ombulabs/blog/_posts/2019-07-29-vim-basics.markdown

   * :w  - Save your changes.
   * :q  - Quit vim.
-  * :q! - Quit vim even if your changes where not saved.
+  * :q! - Quit vim even if your changes were not saved.

 ## VISUAL - The mode in which you can select chunks of text
  While in normal mode you enter this mode by pressing the letter `v`.
 You'll notice that the text will highlight if you go up, down, left or right.

  You could select a paragraph, a single word or even a letter and apply commands to that selected piece of text.
-You could copy(yy) a selected of text or delete (dd) it if you wish. to exit visual mode you press `ESC` and you will return to **NORMAL** mode.
+You could copy(yy) a selection of text or delete (dd) it if you wish.
+To exit visual mode you press `ESC` and will return to **NORMAL** mode.

 ## Resources
- This are a couple of resources that can help you improve your vim skilss.
+ These are a couple of resources that can help you improve your vim skills.

   * vimtutor                   - If you are on a \*nix system you can type in the terminal `vimtutor` for a vim tutorial.
   * http://vim-adventures.com/ - A game that will teach you vim
-  * :h :help                   - vim goto help command
+  * :h :help                   - vim go to help command

 ## Conclusion
- This is a really basic introduction to vim and it's just the top of the iceberg of what vim really can do.
+ This is a really basic introduction to vim and it's just the tip of the iceberg of what vim really can do.
 I hope this little introduction will motivate you to keep learning vim and showed you that to start using vim you only need a couple of concepts and commands.